Alokjha1999/AlokTech-Website/README.md

-# Alok Tech Website Project React Js
+# Alok Tech Website Project

 ## For this website I used:
 - [React JS](https://react.dev/)